ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a pencil and paper?
-Because he heard it was the best way to draw a blank!
+1. Why did the software engineer go broke?
+Because he lost his domain in a phishing scam!

-2. Why did the cybersecurity expert bring a ladder to the office?
-Because he heard they needed to reach new heights in network security!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 equals Dec 25 in binary!

-4. Why did the computer go to the doctor?
+2. Why did the computer go to the doctor?
 Because it had a virus and needed a byte!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

+4. Why did the cyber security expert bring a ladder to work?
+To reach the top-level domains!

 [
-Sat Nov 11 02:10:29 UTC 2023
+Sun Nov 12 01:13:30 UTC 2023
  ]